-BlackBerry to promote Z10 by rolling out new takeover adsAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry to promote Z10 by rolling out new takeover adsAlex Wagner - Editorial Director of News and Content

 This year has brought with it a lot of newness for BlackBerry, including a new company name as well as the launch of both a new mobile operating system and a new phone.
 Now it looks like BlackBerry will soon be implementing a new marketing campaign for BlackBerry 10 and the BlackBerry Z10 here in the U.S. Recent reports from Forbes and Mashable detail the "mobile takeovers," which BlackBerry CMO Frank Boulben describes as "real-time marketing," that the company will use to demonstrate its new OS to Android and iOS users.